-Time to relax, roll out your towel and pop a fish in your ear.
-Today, is Towel Day.
+Especially in a convent, it is time to relax, roll out your towel and pop a fish in your ear.
+I had the room 106, above the entrance.

 Shopping is a pleasure at the DON’T PANIC Towel Shop